Tip Sheet: Concerned About Sex Offenders In Your Neighborhood

 Find out if the person convicted of a sexual offense is being supervised

 Ask the person or organization who has notified you whether the person who sexually abused in the past is being supervised by a probation or parole officer.
 You should be able to get the name and telephone number of the probation or parole officer.
+Play best y8 games at the website.
+Y8 games online play the games, relax, have fun.
 This officer may be able to answer more complex questions about the risk this person may pose to your family.

 Consider joining with another neighbor to meet the offender